OSS-Csharp-Seminar/vehicle-finder/README.md

 ### AI-Assisted Vehicle Discovery

-Users are be able to talk with an AI assistant about their vehicular needs.
+Users are able to talk with an AI assistant about their vehicular needs.
 In return, the assistant will provide users with set of vehicles that fill their requirements.

 ### Listing Finder